 Comment: The ALAC supports the safeguards proposed by ICANN org.
 In addition, safeguards around the timing of retention and deletion should be made explicit.
 One possible option is to make the intended data retention period part of the data access request, along with a statement of purpose that covers the proposed use of the data and its retention.
 As noted above, the safeguards should make it clear that the authorized users should not be able to accumulate data that they acquire through their access to Whois, e.g., in order to build a shadow database.

 Non-compliance by Users and by Registries/Registrars is a problem that can reasonably be anticipated, although what constitutes substantive non-compliance, as opposed to simple error, must be clarified.
 For true acts of non-compliance, some form of “teeth” would be a good idea, such as suspending access rights in whole or in part for a period of time.
 We would not recommend penalties beyond that.
 We don’t know what, if anything, would constitute “abuse” and thus are wary about discussing it, especially since it is a loaded term that could be intended to cast Users in a negative light (as potential “abusers”).
-The processes for properly identifying the abusing User and for an aggrieved party (or even a “do-gooder”) to report such abuse.
+The processes for properly identifying the abusing User and for an aggrieved party (or even a “do-gooder”) to report such abuse need to be defined and developed.

 18. What mechanism would be used to require compliance with the Terms of Use?

-Summary of Framework Response: The Framework mentions “declaring adherence” to the Terms of Use, and also mentions the future possibility of “access agreements.”
+Summary of Framework Response: Users could “declare adherence” to the Terms of Use, and also enter into additional “access agreements.”

 Comment: This seems to miss the mark.
 These are mechanisms to show agreement with the Terms of Use, not methods of requiring compliance with the Terms.
 However, since this is touched on above and below, we do not need to discuss this item further.